Dcruzships/AMBlog/_posts/2019-10-07-imbacklol.md

 Here's a short poem I wrote a few days ago

-free will is a for loop
+free will is a for loop<br>
-for the early birds in the east and the night owls on the right
+for the early birds in the east<br>
+and the night owls on the right<br>

-and just as a lantern turns nothing into light the universe is a couple playing spore on prom night
+and just as a lantern turns nothing into light<br>
+the universe is a couple playing spore on prom night